The Indicative Mood-the Passive Voice

 When forming a passive sentence in English, the use of by is optional, depending on whether or not you want to include the agent (the person or thing that performs the action).

-Some examples of passive sentences with and without by:
+Passive sentences with and without BY:

 With by: